straysheep-dev/straysheep-dev.github.io/docs/notes/unifi.md

     :material-minus-box: Limited SSH or advanced management features

+    :material-minus-box: No built-in minimal DNS logging, or system auditing

     :material-minus-box: No built-in cellular option

     :material-minus-box: Requires external power at all times (no battery)

+    As a final note, while it's an unreasonable ask, the option to continually scan for and attempt to connect to OPN / OWE networks would be interesting for on-the-go use.

 </div>